Photographing the Wedding Ceremony & Vows

 Melissa and Adam certainly saw the funny side of their Old Marylebone Town Hall wedding.
 They laughed through much of the ceremony.

-A look of pure love: Lindsay holds Greg’s face during their vows.
-Shortly after he cried – his serious look here was to try to prevent that.
+A look of pure love: Lindsay held Greg’s face as they exchanged vows.
+Shortly after, he cried—he told me his serious look here was to try to prevent that.
 Something tells me Lindsay knew what he was thinking!

 Take Your Time with the First Kiss

 Whether it’s walking down the aisle or the first kiss, please don’t rush.
-The first kiss at the end of the wedding ceremony is the one shot that the photographer is most likely to miss.
-Often it is so fleeting that by the time the photographer has focused in, it’s over – although he should be able to anticipate when the wedding kiss will happen.
+The first kiss at the end of the wedding ceremony is the shot the photographer is most likely to miss.
+Often, it is so fleeting that by the time the photographer has focused in, it’s over – although he should be able to anticipate when the wedding kiss will happen.
 Your first kiss as husband and wife will look great as a full page in the album.
-I’ve done a double page 8 image sequence of the first kiss before now and it looked great!
+I’ve done a double-page, 7-image sequence of the first kiss before now, and it looked great!
 So do take your time.

-This was the smallest of wedding ceremonies but no less special as they kiss for the first time as a married couple.
+This was the smallest of wedding ceremonies, but no less special as they kissed for the first time as a married couple.

 Signing the Schedule and no Presentation of the Certificate

-But briefly, things have been updated to streamline the registration with a move online.
-There is no certificate for the couple to take away on the day as it is posted out afterwards.
+But briefly, things have been updated to streamline registration by moving online.
+There is no certificate for the couple to take away on the day, as it is posted after the event.

-The days when the marriage certificate was presented at the ceremony: Westminster had their own individual presentation speech with a joke at the end to get the couple laughing.
+In the days when the marriage certificate was presented at the ceremony, Westminster gave its own presentation speech, ending with a joke to get the couple laughing.

 Gay Wedding Ceremonies

-Fortunately, gay weddings have been legal for the past few years but sadly only for civil marriages.
+Fortunately, gay weddings have been legal for the past few years, but sadly, only for civil marriages.
 The church is yet to catch up.
-For more on Gay & Lesbian Wedding Photography, I have a whole page so please click on that link.
+For more on Gay & Lesbian Wedding Photography, I have a whole page; please click the link for more info.

 Photographing Children at Wedding Ceremonies

 I frequently shoot weddings where the couple are keen for their child or children to play a part in the day.
 It’s very popular for the little person to present the rings or walk down the aisle with the bride as part of the bridal procession.
 Sometimes they give a reading.
-Whatever the case, I love to photograph this aspect as it adds something quite special to the finished photograph collection.
-I’ve added selection of my favourite kids shots here:
+Whatever the case, I love photographing this aspect, as it adds a unique element to the finished photograph collection.
+I’ve added a selection of my favourite kids’ shots here:

 The couple’s son shyly presented them with the rings in this Pencoed House wedding near Cardiff.